Estimate Time7 min

 What's more, you're not on your own through the process.
 The Fidelity Planning & Guidance Center can help you every step of the way, from building your plan to maintaining it over time.
 It factors in variables like inflation, Social Security, unpredictable markets, and tax considerations to help you develop a strategy for saving and investing.

 You'll also get ideas for the next steps you can take to strengthen your financial foundation.
-After you have a plan, you can monitor it on your own or with the help of a financial advisor.
+After you have a plan, you can monitor it on your own or with the help of a financial professional.
 It can be an ongoing process, but taking the first steps toward planning can give you one less thing to worry about.